avishka4444/artist-showcase/README.md

 npm install
 ```

-This will install all the required packages listed in `package.json`, including React, TypeScript, Vite, Chakra UI, and other dependencies.
+This will install all the required packages listed in `package.json`.

 ### 3. Environment Configuration